vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 [rbac]: https://kubernetes.io/docs/reference/access-authn-authz/rbac/
 [kms]: https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/

+## Restrict Access to `vsecm-system` and `spire-system` Namespaces

+Rigorously define and enforce access policies for the `vsecm-system` and `spire-system` namespaces.
+These namespaces contain the **VSecM Safe** and **SPIRE** components, respectively, and are critical to the security of **VMware Secrets Manager**.
+Only a **Cluster Administrator** should have access to these namespaces.

+In addition, make sure you implement continuous monitoring and auditing mechanisms to ensure that the access policies are not violated.

 ## Restrict Access to VSecM Sentinel

 All **VMware Secrets Manager** images are based on [distroless][distroless] containers